-Paul Smith is one of the biggest designer labels in the World and the designer behind the name has achieved true legendary status.
+Paul Smith is one of the biggest designer labels in the World and the man behind the brand has certainly achieved true legendary status.
 Paul Smith is, without doubt, one of the UK’s biggest designers.
-His particular aesthetic, combining modern styles with vintage ideas, is usually distinctive enough to spot before you check out the label!
+His particular aesthetic, combining modern styles with vintage ideas, is distinctive enough to spot before you check out the label!

 When asked about his own fashion designs, Paul Smith is famous for saying that ‘you can find inspiration in everything’.
 This is exactly what Smith has done over his long, incredibly successful career.
 It’s Paul Smith’s personal preferences and sense of humour that many fans have responded to so strongly over the years.
 He wasn’t just designing fashion; he was presenting his own unique sense of humour and identity, which was a completely revolutionary way to approach fashion design.